Richard II (play): Structure and language

 The play is divided into five acts and its structure is as formal as its language.
-It has a double complementary plot describing the fall of Richard II and the rise of Bolingbroke, later known as Henry IV.
-Critic John R. Elliott Jr. notes that this particular history play can be distinguished from the other history plays because it contains an ulterior political purpose.
-The normal structure of Shakespearean tragedy is modified to portray a central political theme: the rise of Bolingbroke to the throne and the conflict between Richard and Bolingbroke over the kingship.
-In Acts IV and V, Shakespeare includes incidents irrelevant to the fate of Richard that are later resolved in the future plays of the Richard II–Henry V tetralogy.
+It has a double complementary plot describing Richard II's fall and the rise of Bolingbroke, later known as Henry IV.
+Critic John R. Elliott Jr. notes that this play can be distinguished from the other history plays because it has an ulterior political purpose.
+Shakespearean tragedy's normal structure is modified to portray a central political theme: the rise of Bolingbroke to the throne and the conflict between Richard and Bolingbroke over the kingship.
+In Acts IV and V, Shakespeare includes incidents irrelevant to Richard's fate that are resolved in the future plays of the Richard II–Henry V tetralogy.

-The literary critic Hugh M. Richmond notes that Richard's beliefs about the Divine Right of Kings tend to fall more in line with the medieval view of the throne.
-Bolingbroke, on the other hand, represents a more modern view of the throne by arguing that not only bloodline but also intellect and political savvy contribute to the makings of a good king.
-Richard believes that as king he is chosen and guided by God, he is not subject to human frailty and the English people are his to do with as he pleases.
-Elliott argues that mistaken notion of his role as king is what ultimately leads to Richard's failure.
-Elliott goes on further and points out that it is Bolingbroke's ability to relate and speak with those of the middle and lower classes that allows him to take the throne.
+The literary critic Hugh M. Richmond notes that Richard's beliefs about the divine right of kings tend to fall more in line with the medieval view of the throne.
+Bolingbroke, on the other hand, represents a more modern view of statecraft, arguing that not only bloodline but also intellect and political skill qualify a king.
+Richard believes that as king he is chosen and guided by God: not subject to human frailty, he is entitled to absolute authority over his subjects.
+Elliott argues that this conceited notion of his role ultimately leads to Richard's failure, adding that Bolingbroke's ability to relate and speak with the middle and lower classes allows him to take the throne.

+Although it is largely historically accurate, Richard II is a tragedy.
+Richard II follows the arc of most of Shakespeare's tragedies: a series of catastrophes lead to a death, which resolves in forgiveness.
+A long line of mistakes, mostly on the part of Richard himself, lead to his incarceration and murder.
+But when his body is presented to Henry IV, the now-king declares, "although I did wish him dead, I hate the murderer, love the murderèd."
+This line affords Richard absolution and cements this play's place among Shakespeare's tragedies.